alycit/behavior-drill-events-and-dom-challenge/README.md

 - [focus](https://developer.mozilla.org/en-US/docs/Web/Events/focus)
 - [select](https://developer.mozilla.org/en-US/docs/Web/Events/select)

+There sections in the html that tell you what to do for each event.
+Open up the html file in your browser to get started to see what to do.

-For each of the events on the page you will:
+In general for each of the events on the page you will:

 - Clone a pre-defined template (at the bottom of the html doc).
 Example [here](https://codepen.io/alycit/pen/jarjqy).
 The template is already styled for you, you just need to use it.
 - Fill it in with the event name and time (HH:MM:SS) and **prepend** it to the div with the `river-content` class.